rsdoiel/antenna/socal_north.md

 date: 2024-01-17, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Jan.
+17 at 9:53 p.m.</em>
-This winter&#8217;s television releases are cooler than ice.
+This winter’s television releases are cooler than ice.
 As a chill traverses the air, a new slate of sensational shows will be reaching the small screen.

 <span class="feed-item-link">